Follow Up and Assessment

 What are the criteria for deciding on which recommendations are assessed?

-The Committee chooses its follow-up recommendations on the basis of two main criteria: first, that the recommendation can be implemented within a year after it has been adopted; and second, that it addresses an issue which requires immediate attention because of the gravity or emergency of the situation (for example, if it constitutes a major obstacle for the implementation of the Covenant, threatens human life or security, or is a long-standing issue).
+The Committee chooses its follow-up recommendations on the basis of two main criteria: first, that the recommendation can be implemented within 2 years after it has been adopted; and second, that it addresses an issue which requires immediate attention because of the gravity or emergency of the situation (for example, if it constitutes a major obstacle for the implementation of the Covenant, threatens human life or security, or is a long-standing issue).